 - hyaluronic acid

-- trehalose – increasingly recognized as more effective in maintaining long-term hydration
+- trehalose – increasingly recognized as more effective in long-term hydration

-Anti-wrinkle serums support skin renewal processes and improve skin firmness.
+Anti-wrinkle serums support skin renewal processes and improve its tension.
 They are recommended for mature skin and skin showing the first signs of aging.

 Typical active ingredients: